PotatoShapedWhale/docs/docs/leo/information/fto.md

 If the recruit doesn't already have a citizen in the CAD they will need to [create one.](https://docs.kcdojrp.com/docs/cad/citizens)

-Next, Head over to the "Officer" tab and then "[My Officers](https://cad.kcdojrp.com/officer/my-officers)".
-Select "Create Officer" select the citizen, and give the call sign based off the [roster](https://docs.kcdojrp.com/docs/leo/information/directory).
+Next, head over to the "Officer" tab and then "[My Officers](https://cad.kcdojrp.com/officer/my-officers)."
+Select "Create Officer," then select the citizen and give the call sign based off the [roster](https://docs.kcdojrp.com/docs/leo/information/directory).

 ![Create Officer Box]({3FD7C6A1-6BED-41B8-9FC5-C7D7B530B6DA}.png)